 7. Cavalier King Charles

-The Cavalier King Charles Spaniel is arguably the most famous spaniel breed, and by far, the most popular spaniel (in America).
+The Cavalier King Charles Spaniel is the most famous spaniel breed, and by far, the most popular spaniel in America.
 The best part is they’re low-maintenance dogs perfect for all kinds of owners.
-No wonder they’re a hit!
+No wonder the CKC spaniel is such a hit!

-It’s worth noting that this spaniel has a double coat, meaning they tend to shed heavily during the spring and fall.
+It’s worth noting that this spaniel sports a double coat, meaning they tend to shed heavily during spring and fall.
 However, they’re not big dogs and cleaning up after them shouldn’t be much of a problem.
-Despite this, they have a lot of good aspects.
+But even so, they have a lot of good aspects.

 For example, the Cavalier King Charles are famously called “comforter dogs” because they love to sit in their owners’ laps.
 Because they were bred for companionship, they know when to relax and calm down.
 However, they can play hard too.

 The Bichon Frise can be a low maintenance breed, though they’re not the most ideal for those that have a busy schedule.
 All these dogs need is love and attention.
 Aside from that, there’s very little involved with caring for a Bichon.

 Like many small dogs on this list, the Bichon Frise is a hypoallergenic dog that rarely sheds.
 In the past, these dogs were actually sailing dogs (used sometimes for herding).
 But when the French got them, they bred Bichons into gentle lap dogs.